gomesgui06/gomesgui06/README.md

 ## Hi every one! 👋
 #### I'm Guilherme Gomes, I'm from Brazil!.
-I'm graduated in computer engineering and work as a data scientist.
+I'm graduated in computer engineering and work as a data analyst.

 ## Projects: